truward/brikar-errors/README.md

-# brikar-errors
+# Brikar Errors

-Error handling primitives
+A set of error handling primitives.